 Step 1: The Requirements

 In order to get your CDL, you’ll need to go to training at a truck driving school.
-The training will help you past the test that you’re going to take at the DMV.
+The training will help you pass the test that you’re going to take at the DMV.

 Step 2: The Three Basic Types of Training

-There are three basic routes you can take to getting your training.
+There are three basic routes you can take to get your training.
 It’s up to you to choose which one works the best with what you’re looking for as an individual.